New Worker’s Compensation Dashboard Highlights Injury and Claim Statistics in Wisconsin

 Negotiating a favorable plea deal requires experienced legal representation.
 You need to know what type of deal to seek and be able to negotiate with the prosecutor’s office effectively.
 This means that you need an experienced lawyer on your side.
 A lawyer with experience handling OWI and PAC cases in Wisconsin will know how to approach the prosecutor’s office with an offer—and will be able to help ensure that seeking a plea deal is your best option.

 Given the substantial costs of ignoring an OWI or PAC charge in Wisconsin, hiring an experienced lawyer can be your cheapest option.
-Whether your lawyer can help you seek diversion, negotiate a plea deal, or fight your charge in court, hiring a lawyer can save you substantial money in the long run.
+Whether your lawyer can negotiate a plea deal or fight your charge in court, hiring a lawyer can save you substantial money in the long run.

 Finally, if you are facing the life-altering consequences of an OWI or PAC conviction, you owe it to yourself and your family to stand up for your legal rights.
 Regardless of the facts of your case, you do not deserve to face unnecessary and unjust punishment.
 From police miscues to prosecutorial misconduct, many issues can lead to an unfair conviction, and under no circumstances should you be willing to accept this as the outcome of your case.